osrf/gazebo_tutorials/gravity_compensation/tutorial.md

 ## Demonstration
 For the `mass_on_rails` system, gravity is the primary factor the controller must overcome.
 So, if we add gravity compensation (GC), we can reduce the PID gains and still have the mass settle near the target.

-1. Open the example world in Gazebo with the simulation paused (-u).
+1. Open the example world in Gazebo with the simulation paused.

 ~~~
 gazebo -u --verbose worlds/gravity_compensation.world